Outside the classroom: the importance of extracurricular activities

 Whilst many enrichment options give students the chance to further skills within a specific subject or hobby, such as Maths Club or Spanish Club, for example, extracurricular activities are also great for developing softer, more transferable skills.
 These can include skills such as public speaking, working in a team and even — just by taking part in them alongside academic classes — time management skills.

-Nguyen Hung Viet Tung (Tom), who is currently studying A-levels with us, also had this to say:
+Nguyen Hung Viet Tung (Tom), who also studied A-levels with us, had this to say:

 "I'm doing Clubs and Societies.
 I'm doing Book Club, Debating and Kings Enterprise.
 I love Kings Enterprise, it is always interesting, and one of my favourite things to do.
 I love getting into a group and starting work on marketing or advertising a new idea, learning how to make a business successful.
 And for Debating, I love debating, it's really fun!
 Doing social science and debating helps a lot with my skills for counter-arguments, it's fantastic!
 And Book Club, well it's books, so improving reading and general skills."